 Your dog has been scratching a lot more often: You’ve noticed him rubbing his front paw across his nose and using his back paw to scratch behind his ears and his Whistle smart device has sent notifications that scratching activities have increased.
 So, what’s causing all of the dog itching?

-What are the most common causes of skin irritation in dogs?
+Most common causes of skin irritation in dogs

 An increase in scratching behaviors is the number one reason people bring their dogs to the vet and there are a number of potential causes.

 Food allergies: Up to two percent of dogs have food allergies—and an even higher number experience food sensitivities that can leave them with gas, diarrhea and itchy skin, especially around the ears, feet, stomach and backside.

 Environmental allergies: Dust, grasses, pollen and mold are all common allergens that trigger dog scratching.
 An estimated 10 percent of dogs suffer with skin allergies, according to the American Animal Hospital Association.
 If there is a seasonal pattern to your dog’s frequent scratching, environmental allergies could be to blame.